Downloadable PDF

 School leadership meeting

 Strong school leadership is as essential for student success as it is for teacher retention.
 Wallace Foundation researchers analyzed two decades of education research, finding that principals have nearly as great an impact on student achievement as teachers do.
-That impact is most positive when principals
+That impact is most positive when principals:

-• shape the instructional practices of teachers through effective coaching and evaluation
+• shape the instructional practices of teachers through effective coaching and evaluation;

-• build trust, teamwork, and a culture of continual learning
+• build trust, teamwork, and a culture of continual learning;

-• facilitate genuine collaboration
+• facilitate genuine collaboration; and

-• manage staff and school resources to achieve important aims (Grissom et al., 2021)
+• manage staff and school resources to achieve important aims (Grissom et al., 2021).

 Other principals say tight budgets, resource shortages, and staffing problems are causing record levels of concern.
 School leaders are working harder than ever—and some worry they’re still not meeting students’ needs.
-A 2021 survey conducted by the National Association of Secondary School Principals (NASSP) showed that 57% of school leaders did not feel their school was meeting the needs of students with learning disabilities, for example.
+A 2023 survey conducted by the National Association of Secondary School Principals (NASSP) showed that 43% of school leaders did not feel their school was meeting the needs of students with learning disabilities, for example.

 Good principals need good partners.